SiSanchopancho/TwoStepSDFM/README.md

 ```{R, eval=FALSE}
 system("R CMD INSTALL --preclean --no-multiarch --no-test-load .")
 ```
 to compile and install the functions.
+However, the package currently only compiles with the ``g++``/``gcc`` compiler.
+All tests and precompiled binaries have been performed and created using the ``C++14`` standard, so this is recommended for compilation from scratch.

 ## Usage